Greginkansas/-openhab-openhab1wiki/ImperiHome-Binding.md

 # ImperiHome Binding

 *Looking for MAINTAINER.
-Revenz is inactive and not reachable*
+Revenz is inactive and not reachable.
+If you are interested, give us a shout [in the forums](https://community.openhab.org/t/maintainer-for-imperihab-imperihome-binding).*

 **Please Note:**
 This binding is in alpha stage; currently available for download via the [OpenHAB-Forum](https://groups.google.com/d/msg/openhab/TWrvCd1fens/mO83ymI772sJ).